-1st A looked after child is a child who is (a) in the care of the local authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions as prescribed in Section 22(1) of the Childcare Act 1989 at the time of making the application.
-Previously looked after children are children who were looked after but ceased to be so because they were adopted (or became subject to residence order 19 in special guardianship order).
-In such circumstances, a letter from the last Local Authority in which the child was in the care of will be required.
-It also includes those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Note 1: A "looked after" child is a child who is (a) in the care of a local authority in England, or (b) being provided with accommodation by a local authority in England, in the exercise of their social services function at the time of making an application to the school.
+A "previously looked after" child is a child who was looked after, either in England or outside\ of England, but ceased to be because they were adopted or became subject to a residence order or special guardianship order.
+A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.